Whenever I wear makeup, I love to oil cleanse my face. It’s the best way to gently remove all the grime and pollution accumulated during the day.

 This post contains affiliate links.
 If you click on it and purchase the product I will get a small commission at no additional cost to you.
 For more info see my Terms and Conditions Page.
 Thank you for supporting Oko-Logic.

 Aloe by itself would probably not do the job of cleansing.
-So I add other high-performing ingredients.
+So I add a few other high-performing ingredients.

 Speaking of anti-inflammatory properties, raw honey is an unsurpassed champion in that area!
 It can even help wound healing when placed directly onto a cut or burn.
 It also has pain-relieving qualities.